RaffaelSchaefer/Goldfish/README.md

 ## Installation

-Just include the Goldfish header file in your project
+Just include the Goldfish header file in your project.

 ```c++
 # include "libGoldfish.h"